Healingl/Titanic-1/README.md

 # Titanic
-Exploring for Titanic Kaggle Problem
+Exploring for Titanic Kaggle Problem to get 90% accuracy